NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 ====
 How do I publish to the SLS Server? see [HERE](https://gitlab.com/mattwb65/srt-live-server#1test-with-ffmpeg)

-How do I pull the feed into OBS?
+How do I pull the SRT feed into OBS?

 - Add Media Source
 - Uncheck Local File